demonkit/django_sqla/README.md

-django_sqla
+framework_test
 ===========

+A test project of python framework test.

+Now we have:
+my_sqlalchemy:    a test of sqlalchemy
-A test project of django using sqlalchemy as the orm framework.
+django_sqlchemy:    a test of django with sqlalchemy

-Django has its own database orm strategy, but we all know sqlalchemy is a better framework, I just want to use it in django.